Is your baby or toddler struggling to link or connect sleep cycles overnight and you have no idea why?

 To feed

-Their tummies are much smaller than older children and adults, and milk – especially breastmilk – is easily digested, so they often need to feed more often for nutrition/hydration – and that can include at night – at least a few times, sometimes a little more if a baby is ‘breastsleeping’ (breastfed and bedsharing).
+Their tummies are much smaller than older children and adults, and milk – especially breastmilk – is easily digested, so they often need to feed more often for nutrition/hydration – and that can include at night – at least a few times, sometimes a little more if a baby is ‘breastsleeping’ (breastfed and bed sharing).

-Separation stress
+Separation anxiety

-Some little ones have a strong need to be close to their parent/caregiver at night, and can become stressed if they can’t sense their caregiver’s presence (hear/smell/touch them) when they wake
+Some little ones have a strong need to be close to their parent/caregiver at night, and can become stressed if they can’t sense their caregiver’s presence (hear/smell/touch them) when they wake.

 These can activate the body’s stress response system and they may need your help to calm down and fall back asleep.

-If your baby or toddler is very wakeful – waking frequently at night – and you’ve ruled out other possible causes, then this may be the reason!
+If your baby or toddler is very wakeful – waking frequently at night – and you’ve ruled out other possible causes, this may be the reason!

-My baby is waking every sleep cycle – what can I do?
+My baby is waking every sleep cycle, what can I do?

-And the second step is to address the cause/s.
+The second step is to address the cause/s.

 Georgina x